Skip to Content, Navigation, or Footer.

 “Our mission is to be the go-to choice for women facing unexpected pregnancies,” Swindell said.
 “The concept (of) abortion cannot exist with our beliefs.”

-Maria was a patient at Stanton Healthcare, where Swindell convinced her to keep her pregnancy by promising support during and after the pregnancy.
-However, after the baby was born, Maria found herself struggling when Stanton abandoned her.
+Maria was a patient at a crisis pregnancy center in Colorado, where she was convinced her to keep her pregnancy with promises of support during and after the pregnancy.
+However, after the baby was born, Maria found herself struggling and feeling abandoned, according to the film.

-The film also exposed the networks that support crisis pregnancy centers, revealing that many that claim to be run by families or churches are actually run by large, far-right, anti-abortion conglomerates such as Heartbeat International.
+According to the film, some of the networks that support crisis pregnancy centers claim to be run by families or churches, but they are actually associated with large, far-right, anti-abortion conglomerates such as Heartbeat International.

-At one point, Next Level Data, the medical database where the bulk of the crisis centers store their medical data, was also publicly available on the internet, according to Southwest Women’s Law Center staff attorney Hailey Zock.
+At one point, Next Level Data, the medical database where some crisis centers store their medical data, was also publicly available on the internet, according to Southwest Women’s Law Center staff attorney Hailey Zock.
 The data included medical information, full names and addresses, Zock said.

 Zock spoke with the audience after the film.
 She said she foresees an increase in funding for crisis pregnancy centers as a result of another Donald Trump presidency.
 Project 2025, which is led by former Trump administration officials, promises to fund “alternatives to abortion,” Zock said.